hhas/appleeventbridge/AppleEventBridge/doc-source/3 a-quick-tutorial.md

 ### Create a new document

 First, create a new TextEdit document by making a new `document` object.
-This is done using the `make` command, passing it a single named parameter, `new: TET.document`, indicating the type of object to create:
+This is done using the `make` command, passing it a single named parameter, `new: TED.document`, indicating the type of object to create:

-    te.make(new: TET.document)
+    te.make(new: TED.document)
     TextEdit(name:"/Applications/TextEdit.app").documents[1]

 Because `document` objects are always elements of the root `application` class, applications such as TextEdit can usually infer the location at which the new `document` object should appear.
 At other times, you need to supply an `at` parameter that indicates the desired location.

 As you can see, the `make` command returns an object specifier identifying the newly-created object.
 This specifier can be assigned to a variable for easy reuse.
 Use the `make` command to create another document, this time assigning its result to a variable, `doc`:

-    let doc = te.make(new: TET.document)
+    let doc = te.make(new: TED.document)

 ### Set the document's content